vivid-arch/laravel-docs/source/docs/foundation/features.md

 Following the example that we introduced in the chapter about Devices, let see how we can determine which Features our application needs.

 The easiest to understand and most universal concept is the one of the support portal.
-Virtually all services that have the same functionality when it comes to handling support ticker.
+Virtually all services have the same functionality when it comes to handling support tickets.
 Also, that doesn't make our example too specific.

 So, lets write down what we expect when think about a support portal.
 Definitely we need to be able to **create a new ticker**, **add media tou our ticker**, **add replies**, **mark it as closed**, and from the admin panel wou should have the ability to **assign the ticker**, **escalate it**, **updated the status**.

-Let't keep it simple for now and assume that these are all the things that we want to to when it comes to the support portal.
+Let't keep it simple for now and assume that these are all the things that we want to do when it comes to the support portal.

 That leaves us with the following Vivid Features: